Hiking & Trekking Tours & Trips in France

 Daily routes cover 10-13km through French Alps, including Tour du Mont Blanc sections and Lac Blanc ascent.
 Paths lead from Montroc through Aiguilles Rouges Nature Reserve to Cascades du Berard.
 Optional 1000m descent from Le Prarion or cable car return available.

-Pat, traveled in June
+Penelope, traveled in January

 What people love about Hiking & Trekking Tours in France